NwlSmith/IntermGameDev-Midterm/README.md

 - Bug: stencil clips with ink

-- Bug: can't really see tattoo on screenshot screen

-- Feature: Free-draw mode
+- Feature: Buttons fade in / out

+- Convert UI to use animations

+- Feature: Go back to drawing if not done with free draw.

 - Feature: Press button to hide the hint colliders

 - Feature: Write pseudo-artsy vague stuff between scenes like "THERE IS NO ERASE" etc.

+STRETCH GOALS:

+- Make robot hand?

+- Alter texture/material in code instead of placing linerenderer on top?

 - Feature: Make Squid move?

 - Feature: Drip particles under squid?

-STRETCH GOALS:

-- Make robot hand?

 ISSUES WITH MAC BUILD: